Skip to main content

 Location: Ground Café, Mile End campus

-To celebrate Pride Month, QMOut are hosting an informal coffee social!
-Whether you identify as LGBTQIA+ or are an ally, everyone is welcome to join.
-Save the date and spread the word.
+To celebrate Pride Month, QMOut are hosting an informal coffee afternoon!
+Whether you identify as LGBTQIA+ or are an ally, are a member of QMOut or not, everyone is welcome to join.
+Save the date and spread the word!

-It's a fantastic chance to meet colleagues from across campus and pick up a rainbow lanyard, pronoun badge, and a copy of the Queen Mary Awareness and Inclusion calendar.
-We can’t wait to see you there!
+This will be a fantastic chance to meet colleagues from across the university and to pick up a rainbow lanyard, pronoun badge, and a copy of the Queen Mary Awareness and Inclusion calendar.

 Pride Month Pop-up stands around our campuses

-Photo of a selection of Queen Mary pronoun badges and rainbow lanyardsHave a chat with colleagues and members of the Equality, Diversity and Inclusion Team and collect a rainbow lanyard and pronoun badge, to signify your commitment to providing a safe and comfortable environment for all of our LGBTQIA+ staff and students.
+Photo of a selection of Queen Mary pronoun badges and rainbow lanyardsHave a chat with colleagues and members of the Equality, Diversity and Inclusion (EDI) Team and collect a rainbow lanyard and pronoun badge, to signify your commitment to providing a safe and comfortable environment for all of our LGBTQIA+ staff and students.
+Physical copies of Queen Mary's Awareness and Inclusion Calendar 2024/25 will also be available.

 Location: Mile End Library foyer